LaunchYourVibe

 Single Column

-LaunchYourVibe C-03
+LAUNCHYOURVIBE C-03

 Two columns on mobile means two columns of tiny inputs.
 Users skip fields accidentally and make more errors.
 Single column, full width.
 One field, one decision at a time.